Learn the power of AI automation to streamline testing and development processes, boost productivity, and drive business growth.

 Another major application of incorporating AI automation is API testing.
 APIs have become an integral part today carrying over data between various layers quickly and economically (as far as network and memory are concerned).

 Due to this, its usage has increased significantly in a single application ranging from tens of APIs to even hundreds.
 Unsurprisingly, API testing has become as essential as any other testing method today and requires in-depth test cases for quality checks.
-But the problem is since it is so deeply woven into the system, even a minor change can ask for a change in more than one API and vice-versa.
-This makes the overall process expensive and time-taking.
+However, the problem is that since it is so deeply woven into the system, even a minor change can require more than one API and vice versa.
+This makes the overall process expensive and time-consuming.

 The introduction of AI into API testing makes it a perfect candidate for a process that can heal and learn from experience.
 AI can learn and make relationships between test cases and APIs.